 Minn.
 Stat. §171.16

-16. Does this ordinance adopt or incorporate a statute, administrative rule or chapter by reference?
+17. Does this adopt or incorporate a statute, administrative rule or chapter by reference?

 Select Yes if it does.